suravezhkin/public/Terraform VPC, RDS, ec2 - EDUCATIONAL/README.md

 It only shows you the principled approach!
 And how to retrieve info from outputs.tf )))

-Prerequisites: you must understand how to use Terraform (init, plan, apply) and how to change "your ssh key name here" at lest )))
+Prerequisites: you must understand how to use Terraform (init, plan, apply) and how to change "your ssh key name here" at least )))

 This Terraform module will create in AWS:
 - Virtual Private Cloud (VPC).